Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_15_box_model/quiz.md

    - C. Margin, Border, Padding, Content
    - D. Content, Margin, Padding, Border

+**Answer: B**

+The CSS Box Model has four layers from inside to outside: Content (text/images) → Padding (space inside border) → Border (outline) → Margin (space outside border).

 2. Rhea Joy wants to add space **inside** an element, between the content and border.
 Which property should she use?
    - A. `margin`
    - B. `padding`
    - C. `border-spacing`
    - D. `gap`

+**Answer: B**

+Padding creates space inside an element, between the content and the border.
+It increases internal spacing while keeping the background color.

 3. What does this CSS do? `margin: 20px 10px;`
    - A. 20px on all sides, 10px on top